<< Back

 New American Language - Dan Bern

 Got so many good recommendations this month from a mix reference playlist I got from Dina of Good Judgement.
 I feel like Dan Bern in this song is speaking directly to me and also is me.
+The lyrics are this perfect mix of conversationally flippant/noncommital with a deep yearning.
+Also the part in the middle where he does his best Bob Dylan really cracks me up

 Today - The Innocence Mission